-When creating your business strategy, it is crucial to consider cloud technologies and cloud providers.
+When creating your company’s strategy, it is crucial to consider cloud technologies and cloud providers.
 Take the time to develop a thorough checklist for your due diligence to evaluate both technologies and providers.
 Do not rush to adopt cloud technologies and choose a provider.
 If you do not do your due diligence, you will be exposing your organization to several serious risks.

 Data can be lost in the cloud for several reasons.
-It can be by a malicious attack, accidental deletion, or even a physical catastrophe such as an earthquake, tornado, or other act of nature.
+It can be by a malicious attack, and accidental deletion, or even a physical catastrophe such as an earthquake, tornado, or some other act of nature.
 Data loss can be permanent if you or your provider fail to build in data redundancy and back-up data processes.
 You should have a robust disaster recovery and business continuity plan.